yuankailiu/utils/docs/SettingKambKraken.md

-# Setting up kamb & kraken for InSAR
+# Setting up kamb & kraken

 We will use Python and Jupyter Notebooks for computation, Python's matplotlib module for simple plots and Generic Mapping Tools (GMT) for plotting maps.

-Here are some tips of setting up the computer (Kamb) ready for the InSAR related works
+Here are some guidance of setting up the computer (Kamb) ready for the InSAR related works

 Things that will be covered here: